frypatch/The-Price-of-Remembering/book/CHAPTER_01.md

 But the space stared back at him.

 That was the cruelty of absence: how it left certain corners more full than any presence ever could.
 The floorboards beneath were paler, the grain untouched, unmarred.
-Quiet witness to years of weight now removed.
-Ghostweight, still pressing.
+THe quiet witness to years of weight now removed.

 There were grooves too, faint scars where Roah wood had kissed the floor overlong.
 They’d fade, in time.
 Just like everything else.